 Sometimes the solution to your garden problem is right in your kitchen drawer!
-Check out these simple, inexpensive effective problem-solvers.
+Check out these simple yet effective solutions to common garden problems.
 They’re good for the earth and save money.

 You can also find 10 Surprisingly Good Dollar Store Finds for Gardeners here.